A 20 Minute Power-Based Field Test

 Test at the beginning of your training and then again after 8-12 weeks to measure your improvement.
 If your power goes up, guess what?
 Your training is working, keep going.
 If your power goes down or stays the same, guess what?
 Your training is not working and you need to change what you are doing.
 Its as simple as that.

-All of our Six Week $49 Training Plans culminate with a field test so you can measure how much faster you've become!
+Many of our six-week training plans begin and end with a field test so you can measure how much faster you've become!

 Test not once, but twice, or more